How to Use Tarot Numerology to Understand Your Personality

 Eights (8, VIII)

-Eights deal with work and change.
+Eights deal with work & change.
 What they're telling you is that in order to get what you want, you need to change your habits.
 These are just shifts in gears like you might switch into a different combination of cogs on your bicycle as you pedal uphill.

 Nines (9, IX)

 Nines are about fruition.
 Nines = completion.
-You see, things are coming into place and you're beginning to get the fruits of your labor, whether you like it or not.
+You see, things are coming into place and you're beginning to get the fruits of your labor, whether you like it either not.
 It’s like harvesting a crop for which you planted seeds.

 Tens (10, X)